-But as the saying goes “every cloud has a silver lining”, the silver lining in this case is the rise of “Google Penalty Clean Up” work.
+But as the saying goes “every cloud has a silver lining”, the silver lining, in this case, is the rise of “Google Penalty Clean Up” work.

-This is a whole new avenue for SEO consultants to explore, inevitably this will involve the removal of low quality, spammy and un-natural looking links for their clients.
+This is a whole new avenue for SEO consultants to explore, inevitably this will involve the removal of low quality, spammy, and un-natural looking links for their clients.
 How long will this new avenue of SEO work continue?
-After a short phone conversation with one of the UK’s most respected SEO consultants Gareth Hoyle (one of the geniuses behind Link Risk) the general feeling seems to be that penalty recovery work has a shelf life, until Google either release a new tool or stop counting links all together…
+After a short phone conversation with one of the UK’s most respected SEO consultants Gareth Hoyle (one of the geniuses behind Link Risk) the general feeling seems to be that penalty recovery work has a shelf life, until Google either releases a new tool or stop counting links all together…

-See Matt Cutt’s video on Googles recent testing into a “linkless algorithm”, you will see we are a long way off.
+See Matt Cutt’s video on Google’s recent testing into a “linkless algorithm”, you will see we are a long way off.
 So how long will it last?
-As long as there are spammy link profiles to clean up Google will penalise websites for many years to come.
+As long as there are spammy link profiles to clean up Google will penalize websites for many years to come.
 So what is the SEO Link Removals Process?
 What is involved?
 Where do you start?… Have no fear young Padawan!
 I will show you.